nenikitov/wallpapers/README.md

 # Note

-The wast majority of these wallpapers are taken from random web-sites all over the internet and other repositories with wallpapers, I did not create them.
+The vast majority of these wallpapers are taken from random web-sites all over the internet and other repositories with wallpapers, I did not create them.
 The only modifications that I have done are cropping, color correction, noise reduction, upscaling, etc.

 I tried finding the sources for every image in this wallpaper pack, but it is hard.